In this guest post, Duane Kinsey shares a few tactics to help you become a success as a self-employed designer.

 If you don’t have aspirations to be the next wildly popular design blogger, that is completely fine.
 It is your blog, and you can aspire for it to be as big or as small as you like.
 The most important thing is that you are in some way unique, and consistently provide valuable content to your audience.
 Valuable content can be anything from articles, to detailed tutorials, to just some simple snapshots of a logo that you are currently working on.

-How you go about blogging is really up to you.
-Its success will directly correlate to the amount of time and effort you invest into it.
+How you go about blogging is up to you.
+Its success will directly correlate to the amount of time and effort you invest.

 For many designers their blog has become the absolute cornerstone of their business.
 As more and more business goes online, those who have the largest and most effective profile will benefit, and those who already have established a blog will have a huge advantage.